Crystal-GFN: sampling crystals with desirable properties and constraints: Related Work

 \section{Related Work}

-There exists a record of generative methods for molecular and crystal structure generation, generally falling into one of these categories: Variational Auto Encoders (VAE) \citep{ren2022invertible, pakornchote2023diffusion}, Generative Adversarial Networks (GANs) \citep{cao2018molgan, nouira2018crystalgan, long2021constrained}, Normalising flows \citep{satorras2021en, ahmad2022free} and Diffusion models \citep{zheng2023towards, xu2022geodiff}.
-In general, these methods are trained to reconstruct the training data from a latent distribution by maximising its likelihood or minimising the discrepancy between generated sampled and the real distribution.
+There exists a record of generative methods for molecular and crystal structure generation, generally falling into one of these categories: Variational Auto Encoders (VAE) \citep{ren2022invertible, pakornchote2023diffusion}, Generative Adversarial Networks (GANs) \citep{cao2018molgan, nouira2018crystalgan, ren2020inverse, long2021constrained}, Normalising flows \citep{satorras2021en, ahmad2022free} and Diffusion models \citep{xu2022geodiff, zheng2023towards}.
+In general, these methods are trained to reconstruct the training data from a latent distribution by maximising its likelihood or minimising the discrepancy between generated samples and the real distribution.
 Once trained, they can generate new instances by sampling from the learned latent space.

-\citet{hoffmann2019data, long2021constrained, court20203} treat materials as 3D voxel images, but the process of decoding images back to atom types and coordinates often results in low validity.
-Several methods \citep{ren2020inverse, kim2020generative, zhao2021high} encode unit cell-related information to generate crystals.
-GANCSP \citep{kim2020generative} and CubicGAN \citep{zhao2021high} use as input fractional coordinates, element properties, and lattice parameters, to build models that generate crystals conditioned on composition or both composition and space group.
-Such models are generally not invariant to any Euclidean transformations.

-CDVAE \citep{xie2021crystal}, employs a diffusion model in conjunction with a VAE to sample new materials, leveraging lattice parameters.
-However, it does not enable imposing domain-based constraints into the generation process.
-Overall, directly sampling 3D positions without considering energy minimisation can lead to physically unrealistic and unstable structures. \cite{Cheng2022} leveraged physics and symmetry-based constraints to solve an optimisation problem over crystal graphs to obtain atomic coordinates, but it requires a composition and lattice parameters as input.

-Different from the above, autoregressive methods like G-SchNet \cite{gebauer2019symmetry} or G-SphereNet generates 3D molecules sequentially, placing atom-by-atom.
-They are unaware of periodicity and cannot generate the lattice, making them ill-suited for crystals.
-This also applies to flow models \cite{shi2020graphaf}.
+Importantly, the likelihood of obtaining a particular sample should be invariant to 3D euclidean transformations~\citep{duval2023hitchhiker}, ensuring symmetry invariance\footnote{Intuitively, the model should not have a preferred direction: a sample or a rotation of that sample should be equally likely.}.
+While this is not satisfied by all methods, like GANCSP \citep{kim2020generative} or CubicGAN \citep{zhao2021high}, Crystal-GFN produces invariant crystal representations by design.